dougiewebb/reading-notes-1/README.md

     A. The opening tag is dealing with the name of the element.

-    B. The closing tag is almost the same as teh opening tag except it uses a forward slash before the element name.
+    B. The closing tag is almost the same as the opening tag except it uses a forward slash before the element name.

     C. The content is the content of the element (**text only**)